 4. Medications.
 The same would go for any medications your dog takes.
 If it’s required, you may want to bring a dose or two, just in case.

 5. Dog hiking pack.
 They make packs specifically for a dog.
-Though it’s not required, if your dog has some extra energy to burn, it’s a great idea to have them carry their gear.
+Though it’s not required, if your dog has some extra energy to burn, having them carry their gear is a great idea.
 It lightens your load and is a great way to work them out!
 This Kurgo dog backpack is amazing, or for a more affordable option, I like this Outward Hound one.

 6. Dog coat.
 If your dog gets cold, which I have found especially when they get older, a coat may be a good idea.
 Here are some different options.